cleansquare/beautiful-jekyll/index.md

 ---
 layout: page
-title: CleanSquare
+title: Enway
-subtitle: We make street sweeping vehicles fully autonomous.
+subtitle:  We enable autonomous operations of service and specialty vehicles.
 ---
 ##  What we do ##

-**CleanSquare Robotics** is an early stage technology startup specializing in navigation and operation technology for specialised utility vehicles.
+**Enway** develops the technology platform that allows autonomous operation of service and specialty vehicles.
+From automatic street sweeping, winter service to greenery maintenance and many more use cases.
+We believe that automatic operations of service vehicles are just a leap away with countless benefits to be unlocked in the near future.

 ##  Contact us ##
 We are always happy to get in touch.
-Please feel free to contact us at info [at] cleansquare [dot] de
+Please feel free to contact us at info [at] enway [dot] ai

 You can find us on: